11 minute read

 client.reconnectDelay = 300;

-You can set the reconnectDelay to quite a small value.
+You can set reconnectDelay to a small value.

 Debug

 On a busy system, the volume of logs can be overwhelming.
-Therefore, by default, the debug messages are ignored.
+Therefore, debug messages are ignored by default.

-Client#debug property can be set to a function (which will receive a String argument) to enable debug statements:
+Set the Client#debug property to a function (receives a String) to enable debug logging:

 client.debug = function (str) {